svewap/nnrestapi/Documentation/Introduction/Index.rst

 * ``PATCH`` will update certain fields of an existing entry
 * ``DELETE`` will delete an existing entry

 It is pretty much up to you, which request type you use to do what.
-And people occasionlly get confused about the exact difference between ``PUT`` and ``PATCH``.
+And people occasionally get confused about the exact difference between ``PUT`` and ``PATCH``.
 But things get easier to understand later, if you stick with the standards.

 Where to go from here?